junxit/us-congress-code/title-42/chapter-6a/sec-284h.md

         - **(IV)** and 11 So in original.
 The word “and” probably should appear at end of subcl.
 (III). other relevant agencies; and
       - **(iv)** meet such requirements as may be prescribed by the Director of NIH.
     - **(D)** *Supplement, not supplant* Any support received by a consortium under subparagraph (A) shall be used to supplement, and not supplant, other public or private support for activities authorized to be supported under this paragraph.
-    - **(E)** *Duration of support* Support of a consortium under subparagraph (A) may be for a period of not to exceed 5 years.
+    - **(E)** *Duration of support* Support of a consortium under subparagraph (A) shall be for a period of not to exceed 5 years.
 Such period may be extended at the discretion of the Director of NIH.
   - **(3)** *Coordination of consortia activities* The Director of NIH shall, as appropriate—
     - **(A)** provide for the coordination of activities (including the exchange of information and regular communication) among the consortia established pursuant to paragraph (2); and
     - **(B)** require the periodic preparation and submission to the Director of reports on the activities of each such consortium.